ibm-mas/ansible-devops/ibm/mas_devops/roles/uds/README.md

 - Default Value: None

 ### mas_customize_scaling
+Workload Scaling custom configuration

-- Optional, ConfigMap name used for customizing MAS Core resources scaling configuration.
-MAS comes with buit-in t-shape sizes for small/medium/large deployments.
-For example, to deploy your suite with small size set this to `{mas_instance_id}-wl-cust-small`, for medium size set this to `{mas_instance_id}-wl-cust-small` and for large size this to `{mas_instance_id}-wl-cust-small`.
-If using a custom scaling configuration, use any ConfigMap name, however, the ConfigMap has to be available in the MAS Core namespace.
+- Optional, ConfigMap name used for customizing MAS Core resources scaling settings.
+MAS provides the following buit-in t-shape sizes: small/medium/large.
+For example, to deploy your suite with small size, set this to `{mas_instance_id}-wl-cust-small`, for medium size set to `{mas_instance_id}-wl-cust-small` and for large size set to `{mas_instance_id}-wl-cust-small`.
+If using a custom scaling configuration, use any ConfigMap name previously created.

 - Environment Variable: `MAS_CUSTOMIZE_SCALING`
 - Default Value: None